 The Data Protection Act (in Dutch: 'Wet Bescherming Persoonsgegevens') applies to all the information which is provided to Wittenborg University of Applied Sciences by the student.
 Wittenborg University of Applied Sciences will treat all information with the utmost care.
 Each student is entitled to object to the use of his/her data by Wittenborg University of Applied Sciences.
 The objection has to be done by a written request to the Student Administration.
-Wittenborg University of Applied Sciences has the right to use possible images of (educational) activities on which the student is visible, for various marketing purposes for Wittenborg University of Applied Sciences.
+Wittenborg University of Applied Sciences has the right to use possible images of (educational) activities on which the student is entitled to object to the use of his/her data by Wittenborg University of Applied Sciences.
+Each student is entitled to object to the use of his/her data by Wittenborg University of Applied Sciences.
+Each student is entitled to object to the use of his/her data by Wittenborg University of Applied Sciences.
 Each student is entitled to object to the use of his/her data by Wittenborg University of Applied Sciences.
 The objection has to be done by a written request to the Student Administration.